 Here Hamish worked on induction motor controls including soft starters and variable frequency drives.
 These were digitally controlled using microprocessors.

 Hamish says “This was my first exposure to digital control of power electronics.
 And it was my first job.
-Best thing I learned was that controlling SCR and IGBT gates with signals from microprocessors was not only possible but a real advantage.
+The best thing I learned was that controlling SCR and IGBT gates directly with signals from microprocessors was not only possible but a real advantage.
 This sent me down the path of digital control of power electronics.”

 Eurotherm Drives, now part of the Parker group , develops and manufactures induction motor and DC motor drives.
-The manufacture of the drives was all on site.
-At the time the EMC and Low Voltage Directives were being introduced into the European Community.
+The manufacture of the drives was all on-site.
+At the time that Hamish was there, the EMC and Low Voltage Directives were being introduced into the European Community.

-“There was analogue control and digital control for the drives.
-Both were useful with analogue providing low cost and simple features.
+“There was analog control and digital control for the drives.
+Both were useful with analog providing low cost and simple features.
 The digital control allowed all kinds of functions to be added to the drives by simply adding more software.”

-“Throughout my time in the UK I was really privileged to work with some really talented and passionate people.
+“Throughout my time in the UK, I was really privileged to work with some really talented and passionate people.
 And I realised that lots of them had PhDs.
 So I decided that I should get one.
 It was a big decision and I shopped around for schools and supervisors.
-Eventually I decided on my Alma Mater University of Canterbury with my friend from my masters Dr. Simon Round.”
+Eventually, I decided on my Alma Mater University of Canterbury with my friend from my time doing my masters, Dr. Simon Round.”

 Hamish Laird was born in Wanganui, New Zealand.
 He grew up on a dairy farm in Brunswick.
-Here he split his spare time between working with electrical circuits and electronics, building crystal sets, amplifiers and playing rugby (badly) and cricket (a little better).
-He also built huts, drove go carts and helped around the farm.
+Here he split his spare time between working with electrical circuits and electronics, building crystal sets, amplifiers, playing rugby (badly), and cricket (only slightly better).
+He also built huts, drove go-carts, and sometimes helped around the farm.